alokkumar0723/Login-Form/README.md

 Once the user starts entering their credentials in the input fields then these errors will automatically hide.
 If you are feeling difficulties with what I’m saying then you can watch a video tutorial of this Login Form Validation in HTML with Shake Effect.
 <br>
 <br>
+This login form is created only for design purposes so when we entered a valid email & password and click on the login button then these details won’t send or submit anywhere.
 <br>
 <br>